FAIR-by-Design-Methodology/FAIR-by-Design_ToT/FAIR-by-Design_ToT_facilitator_guide.md

 [_metadata_:author]:- "Skills4EOSC T2.3"
-[_metadata_:title]:- "FAIR-by-Design Training of Trainers Fascilitator Guide"
+[_metadata_:title]:- "FAIR-by-Design Training of Trainers Facilitator Guide"
-[_metadata_:tags]:- "FAIR-by-Design learning materials, FAIR learning objects, fascilitator guide"
+[_metadata_:tags]:- "FAIR-by-Design learning materials, FAIR learning objects, facilitator guide"

-# FAIR-by-Design Training Fascilitator Guide
+# FAIR-by-Design Training Facilitator Guide

 The purpose of this document is to include all necessary information regarding the preparation and planning of the FAIR-by-Design Training of Trainers.
-The training is organised as an online multi-day webinar using a Big Blue Button (BBB) room integrated into a Moodle based learning platform for course materials and interaction with trainees.
+The training is organized as an online multi-day webinar using a Big Blue Button (BBB) room integrated into a Moodle based learning platform for course materials and interaction with trainees.

 ## Training materials, resources and equipment
 ### Learning materials